 Recommended for Romantic Hotels because: Because between the location and the decor, there's romance oozing from every corner.

 When your idea of romance is old New York, there's nowhere better than the luxurious St. Regis in New York on 5th Avenue in Manhattan.
 From enormous floral arrangements in the lobby to your own private butler, there is no detail too small for the staff at the St. Regis.
 Recently renovated and redesigned, the 171 guest rooms and 67 suites are outfitted with textured fabric walls and marble entryways.
 The walls are hung with art and photography inspired by New York.
-Even the butlers have traded in their silver trays for smartphones.
 John Jacob Astor IV, who first conceived The St. Regis, had the vision to create "the finest hotel in the world."
 Well done, sir.

 Recommended for Romantic Hotels because: Old-school romance never goes out of style, and the St. Regis does it best.